REFRIGERANT BEHAVIOR

 Refrigerant

-A fluid that easily changes between liquid and gas at useful temperatures.
-It flows through the system absorbing heat in one place and releasing it in another.
-R-134a is commonly used in automotive AC systems.
+A special liquid that can easily change between liquid and gas at normal temperatures.
+It's like the "blood" of your air conditioner; it flows through the system, absorbing heat in one place and releasing heat somewhere else.

 Enthalpy